saulchelewani/blog-2/content/eloquent-uuid-primary-keys.md

 ---
 title: UUID Primary Keys for Eloquent
-description: Changing implementation of Laravel Eloquent primary keys from auto-incrementing integers to UUID string
+description: Changing the implementation of Laravel Eloquent primary keys from auto-incrementing integers to UUID string
 type: solution
+author: Saul Chelewani
 ---
 For the majority of use cases, an auto incrementing ID for your eloquent models should be fine.
 However, I have met a few cases where it has caused a living hell out of production data.